mikiya09/.config/OS/macos.md

 ```
 **+ as host machine**
 ```
--> find prevent automatic sleeping on power adapter when the display is off
+-> advanced -> find prevent automatic sleeping on power adapter when the display is off
 ```
 ### &#x2461; Enable three finger drag
 **+ accessibility:**